 The Parish Council raises funds by a precept which is added to the Council Tax bill and collected by Derbyshire Dales District Council.
 Parish Councils can also raise funds through grants from other organisations.

 Matlock Bath Parish Council has seven Councillors serving for a four year term of office.
-We currently have two vacancies.
+We currently have a full complement of Councillors.
 Matlock Bath Parish Council has a Chair and a Vice Chair elected by the Councillors from within their number.
 Council normally meets bi-monthly.
 Details of which can be found under the Calendar section of the website.
 Matlock Bath Parish Council currently has 7 Committees – Activities, Communications, Facilities, Finance & General Purposes, Planning, Environment and Conservation Committee and the Climate Advisory Group.
 The Council has a set of Standing Orders by which it operates, a copy of which can be found under Policies.